 Finance

-Bank charges vary little between banks and include an opening commission (normally 1% of the loan) and lesser amounts for notary, bank gestoria and land register.
-So you should allow approximately 1.5% of the purchase price to cover mortgage expenses.
+Bank charges vary little between banks and include an opening commission (normally 1% of the loan) and a similar percentage (1%) for notary, bank gestoria and land register.
+So you should allow approximately 2% of the purchase price to cover mortgage expenses.

 The bank will also recommend that you take out buildings insurance with them.